-The Democratic Party has a commitment to diversity and openness in participation.
-To ensure that commitment, the Affirmative Action Committee shall advise all persons with power of appointment and all electing bodies of the demographics of California Democrats so they may make informed choices in the selection and election of delegates, committee members and staff who are representative of the diversity of the Democratic Party with respect to gender, ethnicity, creed, age, sexual orientation, economic status, persons with disabilities as defined in the Americans with Disabilities Act of 1990, and area of residence.
-It shall be the duty of the Affirmative Action Committee to implement and monitor the goal of affirmative action for selection of:
+- 4) implement those programs adopted and designed to accomplish anti-racism and racial justice to ensure full, fair, and equitable access to our Party; - 5) advise all persons with power of appointment and all electing bodies of the demographics of California Democrats so they may make informed choices in the selection and election of delegates, committee members and staff who are representative of the diversity of the Democratic Party with respect to gender, ethnicity, creed, caste age, sexual orientation, economic status, persons with disabilities as defined in the Americans with Disabilities Act of 1990, and area of residence; - 6) implement and monitor the goal of affirmative action for selection of: - a) The delegates to all State Conventions and Conferences; - b) The members of all Standing Committees of This Committee; - c) California delegates to all National Conventions and Conferences; and, - d) The staff of the California Democratic Party; - 7) recommend to the Chair of This Committee, and its Executive Committee, local, state and national political strategies, activities, and policies designed to improve the organizational effectiveness of the Party; and - 8) propose a plan for redistricting of the Regions after each State Reapportionment is adopted.

-- (1) The delegates to all State Conventions and Conferences; - (2) The members of all standing committees of the State Central Committee of the California Democratic Party; - (3) California delegates to all National Conventions and Conferences; - (4) The staff of the State Party.
+d.
+Legislation:

-g.
-Legislation Committee:
+It shall be the duty of the Legislation Committee to:

-It shall be the function of the Legislation Committee to propose legislation when needed, in response to the duties and policies of the Party; to maintain a listing of all pending legislation that is of "must" and/or major concern to the Party; and to keep a record of the vote by the Democratic Party legislators on such legislative items.
-The Legislation Committee shall in consultation with the Chair of This Committee, organize and coordinate activities to advance Party positions on legislative priorities, including, but not limited to, lobby days with legislators, grassroots mobilization, delegate outreach, and as needed, shall advice the Chair of This Committee and make recommendations as to how to most effectively utilize Party resources for this purpose, consistent with guidelines adopted by the Rules committee.
+- 1) propose legislation when needed, in response to the duties and policies of the Party; - 2) maintain a listing of all pending legislation that is of "must" and/or major concern to the Party; - 3) keep a record of the vote by the Democratic Party legislators on such legislative items; - 4) in consultation with the Chair of This Committee, organize and coordinate activities to advance Party positions on legislative priorities, including, but not limited to, lobby days with legislators, grassroots mobilization, delegate outreach; and, - 5) advise the Chair of This Committee and make recommendations as to how to most effectively utilize Party resources for this purpose, consistent with guidelines adopted by the Rules committee.